triglav/vim-files/README.md

 ### Fonts

-I am using _DejaVu Sans Mono_ fonts on every platform.
+I am using _DejaVu Sans Mono for Powerline_ fonts on every platform (vim-airline makes use of the special characters).

-You can get them for free at: http://dejavu-fonts.org
+You can get them for free at: https://github.com/Lokaltog/powerline-fonts/tree/master/DejaVuSansMono

 ### Windows